-Graeme Maxton is the author of seven internationally acclaimed books on climate change, energy, economics and the automotive industry, published in more than 20 different language editions.
-He was previously Secretary General of the Club of Rome.
-He was an Advisory Board Member on the UN’s Energy Pathways Project, is a member of the Editorial Advisory Board at Population Matters and a Research Affiliate of the Rachel Carson Center at Ludwig Maximilian Universität in Munich, Germany.
+Graeme Maxton’s latest book, The Follies of the Western Mind: Letters from My Uncle, was published in 2025.
+He is the author of seven other internationally acclaimed books on climate change, economics, and the automotive industry, published in more than 20 different language editions.
+He was previously Secretary General of the Club of Rome, a Regional Director with the Economist Group in Asia, and an Advisory Board Member on the UN’s Energy Pathways Project.
+He is a member of the Editorial Advisory Board at Population Matters.

-Graeme also wrote The End of Progress: How modern economics has failed us (2011), which was nominated for the FT’s Best Book about Business Award and has been translated into Chinese (Traditional), Czech, Romanian, and German.
-It was a top-20 Spiegel best-seller.
+Graeme also wrote The End of Progress: How modern economics has failed us (2011), which was nominated for the FT’s Best Book about Business Award.
+The German edition was a top-20 Spiegel best-seller.

 He is the co-author of two books on the automotive industry, Time for a Model Change (2004), which was Cambridge University Press’ Feature Book of the Year, and Driving Over a Cliff (1995), which was nominated for the FT’s Best Book about Business Award.

-Before his election as Secretary General of the Club of Rome, he was a Regional Director with the Economist Group in Asia where he also chaired The Economist’s Conferences on aviation, energy, business in China, manufacturing and automotive as well as Government Roundtables.
+Before being elected as Secretary General of the Club of Rome, he was a Regional Director with the Economist Group in Asia where he chaired The Economist’s Conferences on aviation, energy, business in China, manufacturing and automotive as well as Government Roundtables.
 He was previously with strategy consultants Booz.Allen & Hamilton, in banking with Citibank and American Express, and a visiting professor at Cass Business School in London.
+He was a Research Affiliate of the Rachel Carson Center at Ludwig Maximilian Universität in Munich, Germany from 2023 until 2025.

 “Maxton is a thinker of astonishing depth and breadth, one to speak the tough truths that many other academics, politicians, and commentators avoid.”
 Huffington Post